pedropaulofb/ao2025data/README.md

-# ER 2025 Data Analysis Script
+# AO 2025 Data Analysis Script

-This repository contains a Python script developed to automate the data processing and analysis workflows used in a manuscript submitted to ER 2025.
+This repository contains a Python script developed to automate the data processing and analysis workflows used in a manuscript submitted to AO 2025.
 The script is designed to extract data from the OntoUML/UFO Catalog, apply selection criteria, and calculate statistics used in the quantitative analyses described in the paper.
 It ensures the reproducibility of results, generates structured outputs (e.g., CSV files), and produces the visualizations and graphs included in the study.

 ## Repository Purpose

 This repository serves two main purposes:
-1. **Reproducibility**: Allow users to replicate the analyses described in the ER 2025 paper.
+1. **Reproducibility**: Allow users to replicate the analyses described in the AO 2025 paper.
 2. **Data Accessibility**: Provide access to the data used in the paper.

 ## Getting Started